Sceoo/STUDY-OF-THE-LIFE-SATISFACTION-INDEX-IN-WOMEN/README.md

 2. It may be required to pip install 'pandasdmx' library the first time running this notebook, the command is included within the notebook.
 In case you are it from your terminal use the code 'pip install pandasdmx'.
 3. Optional - clone this repo (for help see this [tutorial](https://help.github.com/articles/cloning-a-repository/)).
 4. Raw Data is being kept [here](https://github.com/Sceoo/FINAL_PROJECT/tree/main/data) within this repo.
 5. GDP data set is accessed using API, the code to access the API is included within the notebook.
+In case you get the ConnectionError: ('Connection aborted.', RemoteDisconnected('Remote end closed connection without response')), which might happen when the server of OEDC terminates the connection unexpectedly.
+In this case please use.....